-- · Check that the wood is sufficiently dry. - Too great a negative pressure in the house, for example when using a kitchen extractor fan or other mechanical ventilation.
-Open a window near the firebox before lighting the fire.
-Also try lighting some newspaper and holding it up inside the firebox to get the draft going. - The supply air duct from outdoors may be partially or totally blocked.
-Remove the hose and try test lighting with combustion air from the room. - Check that the combustion air damper is open. - The smoke outlet of the stove may be blocked with soot, which can occur after sweeping.
+- The wood may not be dry enough, check the wood. - Another reason is that there may be negative pressure in the house, for example when using a kitchen extractor fan or other mechanical ventilation.

+Open a window near the hearth before lighting the fire.

+Try lighting some newspaper and holding it up inside the firebox to get the draft going.

+- Check that the combustion air damper is open fully. - Check that the ash box is not overfilled.
+An overfilled ash box will block parts of the fireplace's air supply. - After sweeping, the smoke outlet of the fireplace may become blocked be soot.
 Lift the smoke baffle out and check. - Finally, go through the lighting instructions again.
-Perhaps the amount of kindling was too small and therefore the base embers were too weak and cold to light the next load of wood.
+Perhaps the amount of kindling was too small and therefore the base embers were too weak and too cold to light the next load of wood.